engity-com/bifroest/docs/reference/authorization/htpasswd.md

 ## Format

 htpasswd is a format created for [Apache HTTP Server](https://httpd.apache.org/) to enable an easy way to configure [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) for web servers.
-Nowadays it is used in more web server projects than just the Apache HTTP Server and also in other project type like Bifröst.
+Nowadays, it is used in more web server projects than just the Apache HTTP Server and also in other project types like Bifröst.
 The reason: There is a huge toolset available to create those files.

 ## Tools